VConflux/terraform-boto3-synergy/README.md

 ## Purpose

-The project demonstrates how to set up AWS resources using Terraform and use Boto3 for querying and managing EC2 instance information.
+The repository with different projects demonstrates how to set up AWS resources using Terraform and use Boto3 for querying and managing EC2 instance information.

 ## Usage